Resources for Mental Health Students, Professionals and Anyone Who Wants to Understand More

 Resources CMHWB

-Mental health knowledge should not be locked behind paywalls, professional gatekeeping, or language that only specialists understand.
-This page exists to make the most useful tools and information accessible to anyone who needs them.
+Mental health knowledge should not be locked behind paywalls, professional gatekeeping or language that only specialists understand.
+This page exists to make the most useful tools, guidance and information accessible to anyone who needs them, regardless of their background or circumstances.
+We believe that everyone deserves access to clear, practical and compassionate mental health support without feeling overwhelmed or excluded.

-We update this section regularly.
-If you know of a resource that belongs here, write to us.
+We update this section regularly to ensure the information remains relevant, practical, and accessible for everyone.
+If you know of a valuable resource that belongs here, we encourage you to write to us and help expand this growing collection of support and knowledge.

 Screening and Assessment Tools